History of the Technion – Israel Institute of Technology: First funds

 The Russian tea merchant Kalonymous Zeev Wissotzky left all his holdings in the family business, approximately 1 million rubles, to philanthropic causes.
 Among the executors was Ahad Ha-Am, the distinguished Zionist philosopher.
 Ahad Ha-Am was able to recruit Wissotsky's son David to the Technikum plan, and a first contribution of 100,000 rubles was made.

 In 1908, the American philanthropist Jacob Schiff was visiting the "holy land".
 Schiff was affected by the poverty and destitution he found among many of the Jews of Palestine and was inspired by the idea of an institution that would provide technical training.

 Back in Europe, interest in the new Technikum was kept high.
 In 1909 Dr. Chaim Weizmann, who would later become President of the State of Israel, reported to a Zionist conference in Manchester that things were going well with the "National Polytecnikum".
 Wealthy Jews from many lands were already promising generous support.

 Choice of Haifa

-A campaign was mounted by the Jewish community in Jerusalem to host the Technikum, and a special committee was set up to put forward a strong, Jerusalem case.
+A campaign was mounted by the Jewish community in Jerusalem to host the Technikum, and a special committee was set up to put forward a case for Jerusalem.
 The case for Haifa proved stronger, and in the end won the day: